 A Movable Feast

 Dinner in some of the country's most exciting new restaurants is kicking off well before you ever get to the dining room.
 At Lazy Bear in SF, snacks are served on the mezzanine, followed by dinner downstairs, and at the newly opened SingleThread, the night starts in the rooftop garden before moving indoors for the main event.
-At The Shaw Bijou in D.C., your first bite is at the bar upstairs, followed by a tour of the kitchen before being seated in the dining room.
 Food aside, checking out the latest restaurants is more about the dining experience as a whole than ever before.

 Side Gigs Are Here to Stay